When it comes it picking up new clubs, you don’t have to look far before you’re considering sets that cost a small fortune! That’s where we come in.

 Urethane Microspheres for a No-Compromise Strike

 These clubs come with a thinner-than-average face.
-The main advantage of a design like this is a significantly faster ball speed.
+The main advantage of a design like this is a significantly faster golf ball speed.

 The downside is that this can increase the amount of vibration and noise you’re likely to deal with.

 Callaway’s solution is to use urethane microspheres within the face of the clubs.
-The result is dramatically dampened vibration and a super satisfying noise each time you strike the ball.
+The result is dramatically dampened vibration and a super satisfying noise each time you strike the golf ball.

 In many ways, you get the best of both worlds!